Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond: Evaluation

 \subsection{Image Caption and General Visual Question Answering}

 Image caption and general visual question answering (VQA) are two conventional tasks for vision-language models.
-Specifically, image caption requires model to generate description for given image and general VQA requires model to generate answer for given image-question pair.
+Specifically, image caption requires the model to generate a description for a given image and general VQA requires the model to generate an answer for a given image-question pair.

-For image caption task, we choose Nocaps \citep{agrawal2019nocaps} and Flickr30K \citep{young2014image_flickr30k} as benchmarks and report CIDEr score~\citep{vedantam2015cider} as metric.
+For the image caption task, we choose Nocaps \citep{agrawal2019nocaps} and Flickr30K \citep{young2014image_flickr30k} as benchmarks and report CIDEr score~\citep{vedantam2015cider} as metric.
 We utilize greedy search for caption generation with a prompt of \textit{"Descripe the image in English:"}.

 For general VQA, we utilize five benchmarks including VQAv2~\citep{VQAv2}, OKVQA~\citep{marino2019ok_okvqa}, GQA~\citep{gqa}, ScienceQA (Image Set)~\citep{lu2022learn_scienceqa} and VizWiz VQA~\citep{gurari2018vizwiz}.
 For VQAv2, OKVQA, GQA and VizWiz VQA, we employ open-ended answer generation with greedy decoding strategy and a prompt of \textit{"\{question\} Answer:"}, without any constrain on model's output space.
-However, for ScienceQA, we constrain the model's output to possible options (instead of open-ended), choose the option with highest confidence as model's prediction and report the Top-$1$ accuracy.
+However, for ScienceQA, we constrain the model's output to possible options (instead of open-ended), choose the option with highest confidence as model's prediction, and report the Top-$1$ accuracy.

 The overall performance on image caption and general VQA tasks are reported in Table \ref{tab:caption_vqa}.
 As the results shown, our Qwen-VL and Qwen-VL-Chat both achieve obviously better results compared to previous generalist models in terms of both two tasks.
 Specifically, on zero-shot image caption task, Qwen-VL achieves state-of-the-art performance (\emph{i.e}., 85.8 CIDEr score) on the Flickr30K karpathy-test split, even outperforms previous generalist models with much more parameters (\emph{e.g}., Flamingo-80B with 80B parameters).